christophstrasen/WorldObserver/docs_internal/wo_documentation_principles.md

     - `docs/observations/` — what’s available (“squares”, “zombies”, …) + what each emits.
     - `docs/guides/` — workflows (declare interest, make a derived observation, debug).
       - `docs/guides/interest.md` — how to declare interest, pick interest `type`, and tune `radius`/`staleness`/`cooldown` (incl. trade-offs).
-      - `docs/guides/derived_streams.md` — how to make/consume derived streams safely (incl. multi-family observations and cleanup patterns).
+      - `docs/guides/debugging_and_performance.md` — how to confirm WO is running, inspect merged interest, enable diagnostics, and tune for safety/cost.
-      - Planned: a guide specifically about **multi-family derived streams** (streams whose observations carry more than one family, e.g. both `observation.square` and `observation.zombie`).
+      - `docs/guides/derived_streams.md` — multi-family derived streams (streams whose observations carry more than one family, e.g. both `observation.square` and `observation.zombie`) and safe consumption patterns.
         - Explain how to read and guard multi-family observations (only use fields you expect; don’t assume every family is present).
         - Show how to filter with family sugar (`:whereSquare(...)`, `:whereZombie(...)`) when you only care about one family.
         - Show how to handle “both are present” logic (e.g. “zombie has target and is on a bloody square”) without turning it into a big nil-check mess.
-        - Cover naming conventions for derived fields and how to keep the observation shape readable.
         - Include one small, copy/paste example and a clear “stop/unsubscribe + stop lease” cleanup pattern.
     - `docs/troubleshooting.md` — common pitfalls (nil Iso objects, too much scanning, missing interest, headless vs game runtime).
     - `docs/reference/` — stable API reference once the surface is truly stable.

+Additional scope for `docs/` pages (to keep code and docs aligned):
+- Every `docs/observations/<type>.md` page should include the currently supported interest configuration for that type (supported `type` / `scope` / `target` combinations and meaningful knobs), derived from `docs_internal/interest_combinations.md`.

 - **`docs_internal/` (internal)**
   - Vision, design briefs, experiments, refactor plans, logbook.